jithu944/wordrow/README.md

        style="max-width:32rem; width:32rem;" />
 </div>

-The *main* branch is split in three:
+The project consists of the following three folders:

 - **dict**
   A (modified) copy of dictionaries for certain languages.
 These are used with the program in *game_gen* to generate all of the games.

 - **game_gen**:
   A C++ application that generates the *json* file of all games efficiently with the [*Anatree* data structure](http://github.com/ssoelvsten/anatree).

 - **game**
-  The source files for the game logic run in as a static website in the browser.
+  The source files for the game logic run as a static React website in the browser.

 These are precompiled into the final game served on the *gh-pages* branch.